CS 3510: Advanced Algorithms/Data Structures

 falseif it is not.
 Use the factoring code as a basis for your algorithm.
 If the number only has 1 prime factor (itself), then it is prime.
 Use this function to find the 1024 largest primes in any bit size of numbers.
 Verify that your code works for up to at least 50 bit numbers.
 Add normalized theoretical curves for log(N), N, N*log(N), N^2, N^3 and 2^N.

 - 1.20 Apply extended-Euclid algorithm.
 Report the values of x and y for each problem.

 - 1.22 This is a short proof

 - 1.39 That is a^(b^c)

-- Use your prime number testing code to create a plot of the runtime complexity for prime number verification.
+- (NOT SPRING 2018) Use your prime number testing code to create a plot of the runtime complexity for prime number verification.
 On the X-axis use the number of significant bits.
 On the Y-axis, use the cputime per number checked.
 That’s all numbers checked, not just the prime numbers.
-Find the primes in at least the 1000 largest numbers in each bit group to gather your statistics.
+Find the primes in at least the 1024 largest numbers in each bit group to gather your statistics.
 Add the usual collection of normalized theoretical curves to your plot.

 - 1.28 Apply RSA algorithm